 Teaching Associate Professor, Women & Gender in Global Perspectives

 Research Professor, Russian, East European and Eurasian Center

 Teaching Associate Professor, Russian, East European and Eurasian Center

 Works in Progress

 Pintar, J. (2021).
-Stories from the Other Notebook: The poetics of encounter in post-war Croatia.
-In W. H. Leggett, & I. Fadzillah-Leggett (Eds.), Field Stories: Teaching the Relevance of Anthropology in the 21st Centur Lexington Press.
+Stories from the Other Notebooks: The Poetics of Encounter in Post-War Croatia.
+In W. H. Leggett, & I. Fadzillah Leggett (Eds.), Field Stories: Experiences, Affect, and the Lessons of Anthropology in the Twenty-First Century Lexington Books.

 Pintar, J. A. (2020).
 The Valley Between Us: The meta-hodology of racial segregation in Milwaukee, Wisconsin.
 In M. G. Ocepek, & W. Aspray (Eds.), Deciding Where to Live: Information Studies on Where to Live in America (pp. 177-210).
 Rowman & Littlefield.

 Pintar, J. A. (2015).
 Review: U. Čvoro's Ashgate Popular and Folk Music Series.
 Slavic Review, 74(3), 642-643. https://doi.org/10.5612/slavicreview.74.3.642